tntim96/JSCover/README.md

 * Java (minimum 1.5)
 * Ant (developed with version 1.9.0)
 * Ant's [Maven Task](http://maven.apache.org/ant-tasks/index.html) (developed with maven-ant-tasks-2.1.3.jar)
-* InternetExplorer and Chrome drivers for Selenium and PhantomJS for the WebDriver examples
+* [InternetExplorer and Chrome drivers for Selenium](http://code.google.com/p/selenium/downloads/list) and [PhantomJS](http://phantomjs.org/) for the WebDriver examples

 Most development has been done with IntelliJ ultimate edition, and some with Eclipse and IntelliJ community edition.
-Project files for both IDEs are checked in, but any editor can be used.
+Project files for IDEs are checked in, but any editor can be used.
 Before checking in any changes, be sure to run the build files `pre-commit`.
 NB: `pre-commit` runs the report and enforces coverage limits on unit and integration tests.
 Acceptance test coverage is collected and can be viewed by running the `coverage-report`